mpaoletta73/cse15l-lab-reports-wi24/week1.md

 Input: `[user@sahara ~]$ cd` <br/>
 Output: `[user@sahara ~]$ ` <br/>
 At this point, the working directory was /home <br/>
 This command requires the name of a file or folder so that it can change the current directory. <br/>
 The terminal thinks that the file that you are trying to find is just the basic /home so it keeps the directory the same. <br/>
+Since there are no arguments it takes you to the original directory which would be the same directory that I was already at. <br/>
 This output is not an error since you are just trying to change the directory back to the original directory. <br/>
 ## 2. `cd` Example With Path To Directory
 Input: `[user@sahara ~]$ cd lecture1`<br/>